 “Yeah, we shook hands.”

 Earl’s aggressive side also showed itself on the basketball court, as I found out during the client-staff game.
-In fact, Earl did guard me on one play, though not quite in the manner he had described.
+He guarded me on one play, though not quite in the manner he had described.
 I had just rebounded the ball and was dribbling downcourt when Earl came up from behind.
 Around mid-court, he slapped his hand on my back, then kept it there the rest of the way, making angry growling sounds the whole time.
 Finally, as I approached the basket, he gave me a sharp push.
 I stumbled, then threw up an off-balance layup that missed.

 Earl waged an intermittent war against authority, with some of the conflicts arising because he felt a client had been mistreated.
 One day Molly was trying to break Doug of his time-consuming habit of rubbing grout on the insides and bottoms of glasses.
 Doug got mad, stood up, grabbed her arm, and was about to kick her in the shins when she called out, “Doug!”
 Startled, he sat back down, just as I came into the grouting area.

 Earl, who had been watching this, could no longer contain himself.
 He was very upset and said in a high, shaky, almost breathless voice, “Nobody treats Doug that way!”
 He held his glass behind his head, ready to throw it at Molly.

 “Earl, I was trying to help Doug do a better job of grouting.”

 “Oh no, Molly, you don’t hit back at Doug.”